PyroTechniac/AdvancedJS/docs/docs.md

 <a name="CustomError"></a>

 ## CustomError ⇐ <code>Error</code>
-A custom error, with a providable name to customize it
+A custom error, with a providable name to make it unique

 **Kind**: global class
 **Extends**: <code>Error</code>